 I put up with all the weight-loss competitions at work, and did I complain?
 No, I took it like a grown-up.
 But now they ignore me, and I am going blind, and my feet are puffing up like a hot air balloon.

 So I am screaming at those articles and googling skinny diabetics and any term to find something that isn’t fat-free and is sugar-free.
 But, unfortunately, that combination is a rare one.
 Even those who put the word lean in their title only tried to get fat people to read their blog.

 It was nothing to do with skinny diabetics!

 Then it hit me.
 I must be the only one.
 Who would have thought?

 Is this some sick joke?
-You mean to tell me I spend 45 minutes looking for something without sugar only to find out the carbs are too high.
+Do you mean to tell me I spend 45 minutes looking for something without sugar only to find out the carbs are too high?

 You know what?
 Screw it!
 I’m buying a chocolate pie and some Twinkies, and I’m out of here.

 I joke sarcastically, so I hope you have a sense of humor and do not take all that I say seriously.
 Diabetes is a severe disease, but we can still have a laugh or two, even if it means laughing at ourselves.
 There is no choice when faced with the possibility of losing your vision and health.
 While I was already going to the gym, that has little to do with my condition.